Why Antler Chews?

 The elk and deer antlers we purchase from my network of "shed hunters" are often found no more than a few hours from here.
 Very much how quality "farm to table" restaurants can tell you where their produce or meats come from, we know exactly where our antlers have come from...Steamboat, Gunnison and Glenwood Springs are our "farms".
 The antlers we purchase always come from wild elk that have naturally shed their antlers.
 We never purchase farmed elk antlers since they often contain antibiotics, steroids and other non-natural elements.

-Always supervise you dog when chewing antlers, especially in the beginning, to better understand their chewing habits.
+Always supervise your dog when chewing antlers, especially in the beginning, to better understand their chewing habits.
 Once an antler becomes too small and might pose a choking hazard, discard and replace with a fresh one.
-Keep an eye on very aggressive chewers so that they are not attempting to break the antler with their back teeth which could result in a broken a tooth.
+Keep an eye on very aggressive chewers so that they are not attempting to break the antler with their back teeth which could result in a broken tooth.